 A properly tuned PSS should provide positive damping to the local mode of oscillation, which typically has a frequency higher than 1.0 Hz.

 This Requirement modifies the requirement associated with the adjustment of the PSS gain.
-The standard no longer defines the PSS gain in terms of gain margin but instead requires the final PSS gain to be between 1/3 and 1/2 of the maximum practical gain that could be achieved during PSS commissioning.
+The standard no longer defines the PSS gain in terms of gain margin but instead requires the final PSS gain to be between 1/3 (10 dB) and 1/2 (6 dB) of the maximum practical gain that could be achieved during PSS commissioning.
 The maximum practical gain might be associated with the excessive noise or raised higher-frequency oscillations in the closed loop response (exciter mode) or any other form if there is inadequate closed-loop performance, as determined during PSS commissioning.
 It is now part of Measure M3 to show the field test results that led to the determination of the maximum practical gain.

 Requirement R4